Password: Password cracking

 Attempting to crack passwords by trying as many possibilities as time and money permit is a brute force attack.
 A related method, rather more efficient in most cases, is a dictionary attack.
 In a dictionary attack, all words in one or more dictionaries are tested.
 Lists of common passwords are also typically tested.

 Password strength is the likelihood that a password cannot be guessed or discovered, and varies with the attack algorithm used.
 Cryptologists and computer scientists often refer to the strength or 'hardness' in terms of entropy.

-Passwords easily discovered are termed weak or vulnerable; passwords very difficult or impossible to discover are considered strong.
+Passwords easily discovered are termed weak or vulnerable; passwords difficult or impossible to discover are considered strong.
 There are several programs available for password attack (or even auditing and recovery by systems personnel) such as L0phtCrack, John the Ripper, and Cain; some of which use password design vulnerabilities (as found in the Microsoft LANManager system) to increase efficiency.
 These programs are sometimes used by system administrators to detect weak passwords proposed by users.

 Studies of production computer systems have consistently shown that a large fraction of all user-chosen passwords are readily guessed automatically.
 For example, Columbia University found 22% of user passwords could be recovered with little effort.
 According to Bruce Schneier, examining data from a 2006 phishing attack, 55% of MySpace passwords would be crackable in 8 hours using a commercially available Password Recovery Toolkit capable of testing 200,000 passwords per second in 2006.
 He also reported that the single most common password was password1, confirming yet again the general lack of informed care in choosing passwords among users.
 (He nevertheless maintained, based on these data, that the general quality of passwords has improved over the years—for example, average length was up to eight characters from under seven in previous surveys, and less than 4% were dictionary words.)